-- 6 Misconduct is employee behaviour that can lead to the employer taking disciplinary action.
-The following list contains some examples of misconduct: The list is not exhaustive.
+- 4. Misconduct is employee behaviour that can lead to the employer taking disciplinary action.
+The following list contains some examples of misconduct:

 - unauthorised absence

 - poor timekeeping

 - misuse of the Council's resources and facilities including telephone, email and internet

 - inappropriate behaviour

 - refusal to follow reasonable instructions

-• breach of health and safety rules.
+- breach of health and safety rules.